-If you are a new patient, save time, download, print and fill in our ESA Patient Registration Form.
-Please bring the completed form to your appointment.
+As a new patient – save time, download, print and fill in our ESA Patient Registration Form, and bring the completed form to your appointment.

 If you would like an appointment with one of our specialists, we recommend you obtain a referral from your optometrist or doctor.
 The information provided in your referral is invaluable in assessing your eye condition, and as appropriate, ensuring ongoing co-management of your eye health with your referrer.

 For non-weight bearing patients or patients with mobility restrictions, please contact us prior to your appointment to discuss your requirements.
 There are limitations in accessing some diagnostic testing equipment.

 ESA appreciates all compliments, complaints and suggestions regarding our service.

 Please write to us or submit your feedback via the Contact Us form.

 We will endeavour to respond to your feedback within 14 days.

 If you are dissatisfied with our response, you may contact the Health Complaints Commissioner (HCC).
 The HCC responds to complaints about health services and the handling of health information in Victoria.
 For further information visit hcc.vic.gov.au or call on 1300 582 113.

 Patient Hub: What to expect during your visit at Eye Surgery Associates

 We advise that you allow at least two hours for your visit; however if specialised tests and/or treatments are required you may be at the clinic for up to three hours.
 The procedure for your visit is outlined below: